 PAUL MITCHELL THE SCHOOL will accept transfer hours from other schools based on an evaluation of the student's comprehension of the course material.
 A maximum of 1200 hours will be accepted for students who transfer from another school; all transfer students must attend a minimum of 400 hours at PAUL MITCHELL THE SCHOOL, to obtain the Paul Mitchell culture and educational program.
-Students that have had training outside the state of California must provide proof of the number of hours or training to the Board of Barbering and Cosmetology and PAUL MITCHELL prior to enrollment.
+If transferring from another PAUL MITCHELL school all transfer hours will be accepted.
+Students who have had training outside the state of California must provide proof of the number of hours of training to the Board of Barbering and Cosmetology and PAUL MITCHELL THE SCHOOL prior to enrollment.

-The cost for transfer students is \$9.38 per hour attended at PAUL MITCHELL THE SCHOOL; this does not include the cost of a complete and current Paul Mitchell student kit.
+The cost for transfer students is \$13.25 per hour attended at PAUL MITCHELL THE SCHOOL; this does not include the cost of a complete and current Paul Mitchell student kit.